|

 Government service with the Bureau of Foreign Commerce as specialist in

 Russian affairs.
 1926 -- Appointed Trade Commissioner in the office of Comercial Attache in London.
+18 years of

-policies and activities; five years reporting on markets for U.S.
+five years reporting on markets for U.S. agricultural products; seven years

-agricultural products; seven years on markets for U.S. forest products --
+on markets for U.S. forest products -- including three years assignment at

-including three years assignment at the request of the national Lumber
+the request of the national Lumber Manufacturer's Association as Acting

-Manufacturer's Association as Acting Lumber Trade Commissioner.
-Also on
+Lumber Trade Commissioner.
+Also on request of the State Department, did

-request of the State Department, did special reporting on British system of
+special reporting on British system of export credits and other forms of

-export credits and other forms of foreign trade financing.
+foreign trade financing.

 1939 -- Transferred to